Skip to content

 Kandangi Cotton Hand Loom Sarees

-The local crafts are known mainly for their decorative cement tiles and cotton weavings.
-Many craftsmen will show you their manufacturing techniques and offer you their products.
+Typical local crafts include decorative cement tiles and cotton weavings.
+Many craftsmen will show you their manufacturing techniques upon request.

 Weekly Market - Chandei Market